hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 #### Forwarders

 The DNS servers are recursive forwarders.
-They forward queries, except for local domain names (see Zones) or cached records, to the other DNS servers `10.1.1.1` and `10.2.2.2`.
+They forward queries, except for local domain names (see Zones) or cached records, to other DNS servers.
+This is configured with the following settings in the DNS server options:

 ```
 // ...